erichexter/Mestastic-Tak-Bridge/README.md

 # Mestastic-Tak-Bridge
-Network communication to show mestastic devices in TAK / ATAK ecosystem.
+Network communication to show [meshtastic](https://meshtastic.org/) devices in TAK / ATAK ecosystem.
 Utilizes MQTT and Nodered

 This project implements the servers and protocol translation so that a network of meshtastic devices can be displayed in ATAK system.